<< Chapter < Page Chapter >> Page >

 Food chains and food webs

-A food chain is a linear sequence of organisms through which nutrients and energy pass as one organism eats another; the levels in the food chain are producers, primary consumers, higher-level consumers, and finally decomposers.
-These levels are used to describe ecosystem structure and dynamics.
-There is a single path through a food chain.
-Each organism in a food chain occupies a specific trophic level (energy level), its position in the food chain or food web.
+The scientific understanding of a food chain is more precise than in its everyday usage.
+In ecology, a food chain is a linear sequence of organisms through which nutrients and energy pass: primary producers, primary consumers, and higher-level consumers are used to describe ecosystem structure and dynamics.
+There is a single path through the chain.
+Each organism in a food chain occupies what is called a trophic level .
+Depending on their role as producers or consumers, species or groups of species can be assigned to various trophic levels.

 Get Jobilize Job Search Mobile App in your pocket Now!